ehsan18t/qbt-theme/Builds/modern-dark/README.md

 ## Icons

 If you want the Nova theme to look identical to Mumble Dark, copy the SVG set from `Builds/mumble-theme` (or rerun the original recolor pipeline) into `icons/modern` before building.
-The optional `scripts/generate_icon_manifest.py` can still produce a checklist from qBittorrent's `iconconfig.json` if you plan to curate a brand-new icon pack.
+The shared controls (checkboxes, radios, tree toggles, etc.) live in `Builds/common/controls` and already use Nova's accent hue.

 > Tip: Because Nova reuses the base stylesheet, keeping the icon filenames identical to Mumble's guarantees all lookups resolve without further tweaks.